 This article is the outcome of an ongoing collaboration with the Syrian Female Journalists Network to support Syrian female writers and media professionals.

 (Berlin) More often than not, those escaping to Europe end up dead.
-But that doesn’t seem to matter much, so long as the survivors make it to the promise land where they hope to lead new lives in countries that are “free, democratic and dignified.”
+But that doesn’t seem to matter much, so long as the survivors make it to the promised land where they hope to lead new lives in countries that are “free, democratic and dignified.”

 I arrived in Germany in late 2015.
 I arrived as a refugee seeking the democracy, freedom, and human dignity offered in this new land.
 Like many others, I had to stay at one of the initial reception centers where I met many other refugees like myself.